kyuhee1011/python-p4-project/README.md

 Or
 git clone git@github.com:kyuhee1011/python-p4-project.git

-Open two terminal 1 for Frontend and 1 for Backend.
+Open two terminals 1 for Frontend and 1 for Backend.

 ## Backend

-Open Second terminal to run Backend Server
+Open the Second terminal to run the Backend Server

 ## prerequisites